 Dinner is the main event; the menu changes seasonally and is dependent on what’s fresh and available.
 It all starts with a warm welcome and a selection of amuse bouche that you can enjoy either at the bar or in the garden to take advantage of the sunset amidst the stunning surrounds.

 You’ll then be shown to your table and taken through the set menu choices for the evening.
-With newly appointed Executive Chef Willie Malherbe at the helm, there’s a definite Asian overtone to the concise and delectable menu.
 To start you’ll discover sensations like miso broth with seared salmon, crisp tofu, grapefruit and onion shoots and a five spice pork belly with grilled prawns, carrot puree, radish slaw and kale.
 For mains you’re offered the choice of a fish, chicken, red meat or vegetarian dish, each superb in their own right, and all wonderfully distinctive.
 The spiced seabass baked in coconut, lemongrass and lime leaf with sautéed pak choi, rice noodles and coriander is a standout dish; delicately seasoned and cooked to perfection, it’s a celebration of good ingredients and clean flavours.

 Desserts are always magnificent here and give you the chance to really satiate your sweet tooth.
 The triple chocolate mousse with pistachio brittle, fig, pomegranate syrup and honey comb ice cream is richer than Rockefeller, but not overly sweet.
 The combination of smooth, dark chocolate, crunchy pistachios, subtly-sweet fruit and luscious ice cream is just marvellous.